 - For another hybrid mattress, check out the Leesa hybrid, which features both foam and springs.

-- Like the Saatva Classic, the Puffy Lux Mattress provides great support for back sleepers, featuring body adapting dual-foam that minimises strain from pressure points.
+- Like the Saatva Classic, the Puffy Lux Mattress provides great support for back sleepers, featuring body-adapting dual-foam that minimizes strain from pressure points.

 - For more luxury mattress inspiration, check out our round-up of the best luxury mattresses.

 The Saatva Classic features a support core of 13-gauge hourglass coils, a major durability boost, especially when combined with the individually-wrapped comfort coils.
 This dual-coil system means extra sturdiness and a reliable guarantee that this top-rated mattress will last and won’t lose its firmness with ongoing use.
 The foam edges also offer additional durability and deter sagging.

 The mattress is made of a combination of materials.
 There’s the plush Euro pillow-top, made of breathable and hypoallergenic cotton.
 Then there are the comfort coils, made from recycled steel and that respond and contour to your body and absorb motion.
 Next is the memory foam layer, located in the middle of the mattress and designed to relieve pressure and boost back support.

 Finally, there’s the base, made of 13-gauge support coils for optimum durability.